extension-js/extension.js/CONTRIBUTING.md

 To watch and apply changes to the project, you will need two or more terminals open:

-### Terminal 1: Use it to watch file changes (yarn watch)
+### Terminal 1: Watch mode

+Use it to watch file changes.
+Under the hood this runs the compiler (`yarn compile`) infinitely.

 ```sh
 yarn watch
 ```

-> **NOTE:** The browser runners (`run-chrome-extension` and `run-edge-extension`) are not
-> watched by default, since they trigger the execution of the browser binary.
-To see changes
-> applied to these packages, apply a `yarn compile` command either globally (at project root)
-> or individually (running `yarn compile` at the package folder level).

-### Terminal 2: Use it to actually execute the commands you want to test.

-The CLI is available internally as an npm script `yarn extension <command> [argument]`.
+### Terminal 2: Mimick `extension` command behavior.

+Now that you have the watcher running, running `yarn extension <command> [argument]` will emulate the production `extension <command> [argument]`.
 Use it to experiment with the multiple Extension.js CLI commands.

 ```sh
 yarn extension <command> [argument]
 ```

+That's all!

+## Templates

+Extension.js uses its own templates for testing.
+If you need to test a React extension behavior for example, running `yarn extension dev ./examples/new-react` will open the `new-react` template and use the defaults applied for a React configuration.

 ## Useful Commands